friend-of-data/Perceptron-SVM-Linear-Classifier/README.md

 ## General information
-The codes in this repository demonstrates concepts and use case of linear classifier, specifically perceptron algorithm, average perceptron and one of perceptron's variation, Pegasos algorithm.<br>
+The codes in this repository uses machine learning technique to conduct a sentiment analysis for a given text, i.e. to evaluate whether the text is positive (e.g. praising) or negative (e.g. criticizing).
+Specifically, it demonstrates the concepts and use cases of linear classifier, especially perceptron algorithm, average perceptron and one of perceptron's variations, Pegasos algorithm.<br>
 <br>
 It starts with implementing the necessary unit of the algorithm, hinge loss (first for a single data point and then for the wholde datasets), parameters update (also first single data point and then the whole datasets).<br>
 <br>